ethz-asl/cvae_exploration_planning/README.md

 # cvae_exploration_planning
-**CVAE Exploration Planning** is a package providing an open-source implementation of the simulator, networks, and planners presented in our paper.
-TODO.
+**CVAE Exploration Planning** is a package providing an open-source implementation of the simulator, networks, and planners presented in our paper on learning sampling-based local exploration.

 # Table of Contents